nealrs/Poncho/readme.md

 **The Poncho Chrome Extension**

 [Poncho]() is the world's BEST personalized weather service.
-And now you can it's only a click away in your browser!
+And now it's only a click away in your browser!

 ![Poncho Chrome extension screenshot ](ext.png "Poncho in your browser!")